 The right part of the header also provides some features that apply to how you as a user visualize the boards (these options don’t affect other members of your team):

 - Search: Performs a quick search by text over the items on the board and filters them to show only the ones that match the terms entered.
 This filter is performed over all the visible fields of the card.

 - Filters: The first button on the header allows you to set different filters for the board.
 Read more.

-- Close board: You can directly close the board from this option, if you are an admin, when you completed the items or the deadline has passed.
+- Close board: You can directly close the board from this option if you are an admin when you have completed the items or the deadline has passed.